enetwarch/daily-dev-clone/README.md

 ### Tech Stack

-* [TypeScript](https://www.typescriptlang.org/): Makes JavaScript tolerable by providing IntelliSense by providing types, making the codebase more predictable and maintainable.
+* [TypeScript](https://www.typescriptlang.org/): Makes JavaScript tolerable by providing IntelliSense through types, making the codebase more predictable and maintainable.
 * [React](https://react.dev/): A component-based JavaScript library that combines JS and HTML into one file through JSX.
 * [Tailwind CSS](https://tailwindcss.com/): A CSS framework that helps eliminate one of the hardest things in programming: naming things.
 It comes with many utility classes for inlining your styles.
 * [Next.js](https://nextjs.org/): A full-stack web development framework made by Vercel.
 It has useful features like server-side rendering and SEO optimization.